Why so much M&A fails to deliver

 Secondly, the pace of business is higher than ever.
 The pressure is on to see financial results fast.
 This means that managers need to start to work on culture almost immediately, despite many other pressures.
 When the desired culture is not clear and reinforced, insecurities, conflict, politics and cover-your-ass behaviour thrive.
 Needless to say, these characteristics do not make for high-performing businesses.

 Thirdly, pioneering business leaders under stress often suffer from organisational myopia.
-True organisational clarity involves the interplay of 6 distinct elements (see diagram) However, under the stress of an M&A situation, key leaders typically focus on their areas of greatest comfort.
+Under the stress of an M&A situation, key leaders typically focus on their areas of greatest comfort.
 For example, a driving and analytical leader may focus on mission and strategy but not give enough attention to values and leadership roles.

 Behind M&A: a true leadership challenge